looker-open-source/components/internal_docs/figma.md

 - Internal Documentation: References, Tutorials, & Resources [Contributing to Internal Documentation](#)

 ## Contributing to Design
+At the beginning of a project it must go through the design process.
+All designer must connect with the Lens team to review or propose new components with dependent teams and start a dialog around how to integrate Lens into upcoming and current projects.
+Follow these steps:

+1. Structure & Propose:
+  a.
+Go over the project brief for the upcoming cycle wit the [Lens](#) team b.Review existing components and assets that could be reused in your designs c.Discuss semantic naming slots, UI patterns, and best practices

+2. Review & Revise: Set up times to review and continue the collaboration process.
+These reviews can be scheduled as weekly check ins or during open hours available on the design google calendar a.Walkthrough designs, proposals, and UI components with the Lens team b.Refine & resolve any questions or concerns

-When proposing a new component design include the following:
+### When proposing a new component design include the following:

-1.Duplicate the ‘Project Template” and rename it.
+1. Duplicate the ‘Project Template” and rename it.
-2.Add component specifications to the explore page 3.Explain the use cases and define the component elements 4.Include examples of the existing design in the product (if it exists) 5.Provide validation interaction and  error states 6.What are the edge cases
+2. Add component specifications to the explore page
+3. Explain the use cases and define the component elements
+4. Include examples of the existing design in the product (if it exists)
+5. Provide validation interaction and  error states
+6. What are the edge cases
-7.Include i18n/long text examples
+7. Include i18n/long text examples
-8.Example of breakpoint reflow behavior on smaller devices 9.Accessibility recommendation (tooltips, keyboard navigation, ...)
+8. Example of breakpoint reflow behavior on smaller devices
+9. Accessibility recommendation (tooltips, keyboard navigation, ...)
-10.Any interactions and animated transitions ( gifs or clickable prototypes)
+10. Any interactions and animated transitions ( gifs or clickable prototypes)

 ## Figma and Lens